preinagel/ratrixcam/docs/SetUpInstructions.md

    - route hub power cables to plug strip & secure with zip ties
    - plug into the thunderbolt ports of the mac as labeled during pre-setup
    - if an extender cable is needed, use a high speed/thunderbolt rated cable
+   - faulty extension cables are a common cause of system instability or failure
 6. Plug cameras into the hub ports in the positions previously labeled
 7. Turn on USB ports you will use for the cameras, turn off the others (using local power buttons)
 8. Turn on the mac and launch the camera code